rlberry-py/rlberry/README.md

 ## Documentation

+The documentation is under construction and will be available [here](https://rlberry.readthedocs.io/en/latest/).

 ## Contributing

 Want to contribute to `rlberry`?
 Please check [our contribution guidelines](CONTRIBUTING.md).
 A list of interesting TODO's will be available soon. **If you want to add any new agents or environments, do not hesitate to [open an issue](https://github.com/rlberry-py/rlberry/issues/new/choose)!**